Dedicated to serving the University's international community

 You will need to use Duo Security to access your UMN email, MyU, G Suite, Canvas, and more.

 Undergraduate students must submit a secondary school transcript and proof of high school graduation.
+Graduate students must submit official documents from their post-secondary institutions.

 Minnesota law requires all students to be immunized against measles, mumps, rubella, tetanus, and diphtheria.